BitcoinDesign/Guide/guide/designing-products/user-research.md

 ### An unknowable userbase

 Bitcoin only knows its users through pseudonymous addresses.
 We can analyze on-chain metrics for things like fundamental transaction behaviors, but analysis of addresses and transactions beyond this can be complicated.
-While Bitcoin's privacy provides is a fundamental aspect, it can make things challenging for user researchers.
+While the privacy Bitcoin provides is a fundamental aspect, it can make things challenging for user researchers.

 ### It's a public ledger